brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 5/1 Thessalonians 5 15 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 01:41:50
+- Timestamp: 12-19-2023 14:01:25
 - Choicest Prompt: "choicest prompt v0.4"
-- BHT Prompt: "bht prompt v0.7"
+- BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 86
+- BHT Word Count: 77
-- BHT Commentary Usage: 38.71%
+- BHT Commentary Usage: 40.0%
-- BHT Quality Score: 1.7930953083279273
+- BHT Quality Score: 1.7625736384617041
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (62):
+- ChatGPT injected words (60):
-	['a', 'actions', 'after', 'all', 'and', 'apart', 'are', 'as', 'believers', 'bestow', 'called', 'choosing', 'christians', 'conduct', 'do', 'enemies', 'even', 'evil', 'example', 'favors', 'follow', 'forgiveness', 'from', 'generosity', 'god', 'good', 'higher', 'honor', 'in', 'instead', 'jesus', 'kindness', 'let', 'love', 'means', 'non', 'not', 'of', 'or', 'our', 'reflects', 'refraining', 'retaliate', 'revenge', 'seek', 'seeking', 'sets', 'showed', 'showing', 'standard', 'teaching', 'the', 'this', 'to', 'towards', 'upon', 'us', 'way', 'we', 'whether', 'who', 'with']
+	['against', 'and', 'are', 'believers', 'beneficial', 'bestowing', 'but', 'by', 'can', 'christianity', 'christians', 'commitment', 'common', 'conduct', 'demonstrate', 'emphasizing', 'enduring', 'enemies', 'even', 'evil', 'faith', 'favors', 'fellow', 'for', 'from', 'glory', 'god', 'goes', 'good', 'harm', 'inflicting', 'is', 'love', 'non', 'not', 'of', 'or', 'others', 'patiently', 'practice', 'pursue', 'rather', 'refraining', 'regardless', 'retaliate', 'retaliation', 'set', 'standard', 'teaching', 'the', 'their', 'they', 'this', 'to', 'unique', 'upon', 'warned', 'what', 'whether', 'with']
-- ChatGPT injected words (significant words only) (38):
+- ChatGPT injected words (significant words only) (36):
-	['actions', 'apart', 'believers', 'bestow', 'called', 'choosing', 'christians', 'conduct', 'enemies', 'evil', 'example', 'favors', 'follow', 'forgiveness', 'generosity', 'god', 'good', 'higher', 'honor', 'instead', 'jesus', 'kindness', 'let', 'love', 'means', 'non', 'reflects', 'refraining', 'retaliate', 'revenge', 'seek', 'seeking', 'sets', 'showed', 'showing', 'standard', 'teaching', 'way']
+	['believers', 'beneficial', 'bestowing', 'christianity', 'christians', 'commitment', 'common', 'conduct', 'demonstrate', 'emphasizing', 'enduring', 'enemies', 'evil', 'faith', 'favors', 'fellow', 'glory', 'god', 'goes', 'good', 'harm', 'inflicting', 'love', 'non', 'patiently', 'practice', 'pursue', 'refraining', 'regardless', 'retaliate', 'retaliation', 'set', 'standard', 'teaching', 'unique', 'warned']

 ### Logs
-- Attempt 1 BHT: We are reminded to follow after the good and not to retaliate with evil, whether it be towards a fellow believer or someone outside of the faith.
-The call to do good applies to everyone, and we are urged to earnestly pursue it.
-This means that we should not only do what is beneficial and morally right, but also to engage in acts of kindness and generosity towards others.
-As Christians, we are called to a higher standard of conduct, one that rejects the temptation to seek revenge and instead seeks to do good to those who have wronged us.
-This teaching is unique to Christianity and sets us apart.
-We are to refrain from inflicting injuries and instead bestow favors, even upon our enemies, following the example set by Christ himself.
+- Attempt 1 BHT: In this verse, there is a warning against retaliating with evil for evil, both towards fellow Christians and non-believers.
+Christians are called to pursue what is morally good and beneficial to others, rather than seeking revenge.
+This teaching stands in contrast to the common practice of retaliation and reflects the unique standard of conduct set by Christianity.
+Christians are encouraged to endure patiently, refrain from inflicting harm, and even bestow favors upon their enemies.
+By following this command, believers can demonstrate their faith, love, and commitment to the glory of God.
-- 🔄 1 Thessalonians 5:15 (attempt 1, 132 words, 46.07% quotes quality score: 1.7602748313588328, V2 normalized quality score: 49.87, commentator tiers 1-3: 20.99%, 41.78%, 37.23%)
+- 🔄 1 Thessalonians 5:15 (attempt 1, 92 words, 36.23% quotes quality score: 1.7485856431888198, V2 normalized quality score: 49.48, commentator tiers 1-3: 24.34%, 34.89%, 40.76%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: We are called to follow after the good and not retaliate with evil, whether towards believers or non-believers.
-We should pursue what is beneficial and morally right, but also engage in acts of kindness and generosity.
-This teaching is unique to Christianity and sets us apart.
-We are to refrain from inflicting injuries and instead bestow favors, even upon enemies, following the example set by Jesus.
-This calling applies to all, urging us to do good to those who have wronged us.
+	- 'VERSE' FOUND IN BHT!
-- 🔄 1 Thessalonians 5:15 (attempt 2, 83 words, 45.31% quotes quality score: 1.7585487327603175, V2 normalized quality score: 49.81, commentator tiers 1-3: 21.79%, 40.76%, 37.45%)
+- Attempt 2 BHT: Christians are warned not to retaliate with evil for evil, but rather to pursue what is good and beneficial to others, regardless of whether they are fellow believers or non-believers.
+This teaching goes against the common practice of retaliation, emphasizing the unique standard of conduct set by Christianity.
+By patiently enduring and refraining from inflicting harm, believers can demonstrate their faith, love, and commitment to the glory of God by bestowing favors even upon their enemies.
-	- BHT WAS OVER 80 WORDS!
+- 🔄 1 Thessalonians 5:15 (attempt 2, 77 words, 40.0% quotes quality score: 1.7625736384617041, V2 normalized quality score: 49.95, commentator tiers 1-3: 22.83%, 38.45%, 38.72%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: We are reminded to not retaliate with evil, but to follow after the good, showing kindness and generosity to all.
-This calling applies to both believers and non-believers alike.
-As Christians, we are called to a higher standard of conduct, refraining from revenge and instead choosing to bestow favors upon even our enemies.
-This sets us apart and reflects the teachings of Jesus, who showed us the way of forgiveness and love.
-Let us seek to do good and honor God in all our actions.
+- Attempt 3 BHT: Christians are called to heed the warning against retaliating with evil for evil, extending it to both believers and non-believers.
+Instead, they are to diligently pursue what is morally good and beneficial, refraining from revenge.
+This teaching defies the common practice of retaliation and showcases Christianity's distinctive standard of conduct.
+Through patient endurance and the bestowal of favors upon enemies, believers exemplify their faith, love, and commitment to glorifying God.
+This distinctive doctrine sets Christians apart, prohibiting the infliction of harm and requiring the persistent pursuit of goodness.
-- 🔄 1 Thessalonians 5:15 (attempt 3, 86 words, 37.1% quotes quality score: 1.7349083040180249, V2 normalized quality score: 49.03, commentator tiers 1-3: 21.95%, 41.21%, 36.84%)
+- 🔄 1 Thessalonians 5:15 (attempt 3, 90 words, 26.87% quotes quality score: 1.7124024613630109, V2 normalized quality score: 48.28, commentator tiers 1-3: 23.59%, 35.39%, 41.02%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: We are called to follow after the good and not to retaliate with evil, whether towards believers or non-believers.
-This means refraining from seeking revenge and instead choosing to bestow favors upon even our enemies.
-As Christians, we are called to a higher standard of conduct, showing kindness and generosity to all.
-This teaching sets us apart and reflects the example of Jesus, who showed us the way of forgiveness and love.
-Let us seek to do good and honor God in all our actions.
+- Attempt 4 BHT: Christians are warned against retaliating with evil when wronged, directed towards both believers and non-believers.
+Instead, they are urged to actively pursue what is morally good and beneficial, rejecting revenge.
+This teaching challenges the cultural norm of retaliation and highlights the unique standard of conduct within Christianity.
+By patiently enduring and even bestowing kindness upon enemies, believers exhibit their faith, love, and commitment to honoring God.
+This principle is distinctive to Christianity, forbidding harm towards others and promoting the continuous pursuit of goodness.
-- 🔄 1 Thessalonians 5:15 (attempt 4, 86 words, 38.71% quotes quality score: 1.7930953083279273, V2 normalized quality score: 50.96, commentator tiers 1-3: 21.61%, 42.24%, 36.15%)
+- 🔄 1 Thessalonians 5:15 (attempt 4, 84 words, 30.3% quotes quality score: 1.6649784390355347, V2 normalized quality score: 46.7, commentator tiers 1-3: 22.66%, 38.73%, 38.61%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: As Christians, we are called to follow after the good and refrain from retaliating with evil, whether towards believers or non-believers.
-This requires us to reject the temptation to seek revenge and instead strive for acts of kindness and generosity.
-This unique teaching emphasizes doing what is morally right and beneficial, while also extending these behaviors to all people, even those who have wronged us.
-By embracing this standard of conduct, we reflect the example of Jesus and demonstrate our commitment to living out His teachings.
+- Attempt 5 BHT: Christians are cautioned against retaliating with evil, be it towards fellow believers or non-believers.
+Instead, they are urged to earnestly pursue what is morally good and beneficial, resisting the temptation to seek revenge.
+This teaching challenges the prevalent practice of exchanging evil for evil and highlights the distinctive standard of conduct set by Christianity.
+By patiently enduring and graciously bestowing kindness upon enemies, believers demonstrate their faith, love, and commitment to glorifying God.
+This principle of refraining from harm and actively pursuing goodness is a defining characteristic of the Christian faith.
-- 🔄 1 Thessalonians 5:15 (attempt 5, 87 words, 44.29% quotes quality score: 1.7401872930449787, V2 normalized quality score: 49.2, commentator tiers 1-3: 21.58%, 43.16%, 35.26%)
+- 🔄 1 Thessalonians 5:15 (attempt 5, 92 words, 29.58% quotes quality score: 1.7361962352614335, V2 normalized quality score: 49.07, commentator tiers 1-3: 23.2%, 38.63%, 38.17%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ 1 Thessalonians 5:15 bht prompt v0.7 (86 words, 38.71% quotes)
+- ✅ 1 Thessalonians 5:15 bht prompt v0.8 (77 words, 40.0% quotes)
-- quality score: 1.7930953083279273, V2 normalized quality score: 50.96, commentator tiers 1-3: 21.61%, 42.24%, 36.15%)
+- quality score: 1.7625736384617041, V2 normalized quality score: 49.95, commentator tiers 1-3: 22.83%, 38.45%, 38.72%)